 The raw materials that your business takes in play a major role in determining its sustainability – or lack thereof.
 Rotherham-based poster printing company instantprint, for example, recommend that timber and paper be gotten only from sources certified as sustainable by the Forest Stewardship Council.

 Just as the inputs of your business matter, so to do the outputs.
 The less waste you put out, and the less hazardous that waste is, the better.
 In practice, this means recycling as much as possible, by making arrangements with reputable waste-disposal companies.
 But it also means thinking about the other two ‘re’s, that is, reusing and reducing.
+This is particularly essential in fashion where a sustainable clothing manufacturer is key to the environment.

 Use Energy-Saving Solutions